gmfmi/searchinGhost/README.md

 - [x] Set up a clean build process using Webpack
 - [x] Allow user to fetch data when page loads (not only on focus)
 - [x] Add callbacks like `onFetchStart()`, `onSearchStart()`, ...
-- [x] Use the GhostContentApi official library to give more configuation flexibility (and also support API v2)
+- [x] Use the GhostContentApi official library to give more configuration flexibility (and also support API v2)
 - [x] Expose cache max age option to users
 - [x] Add an optional empty template result
 - [x] Add a custom user-defined post reformat function called before indexation